 Is There Any Way to Stop Hiccups?

-Last night I was watching the St. Louis Cardinal game on TV and I started getting the hiccups.
+Monday I was watching the St. Louis Cardinal game on TV and I started getting the hiccups.
 I haven’t had hiccups for quite some time.
 They went on for about 2 minutes and ended, thankfully!
 It made me wonder what can a person do to stop them once they begin?

 I heard holding your breath will do it.
 I have also heard that drinking more water will end hiccups as well.
 I tried the breath holding and it seemed to work.